Laskiaispulla – Finnish Shrove Buns

 In a small bowl, combine the warm milk and the yeast.
 Let sit for about 5 minutes.

-Turn the dough on the counter, do not flour the counter.
-Knock the air out of the dough and divide into 16 even pieces.
+Turn the dough onto the counter, do not flour the counter.
+Knock the air out of the dough gently and divide into 16 even pieces.
 Roll the dough into balls, much like you’d roll a ball of dough to make dinner rolls.
 Put the balls on the baking sheets and let them rise in a warm place for about 45-60 minutes.

 Once the buns are cooled, cut about 1/3 of the top off and set aside.
 Using your fingers or a fork, rip out some of the bun making a well about 2 tablespoons in size.
 Continue on all the buns.
 Fill each bun with about 1 tablespoon almond paste and 1 tablespoon of jam.